ryann-arruda/machine-learning/README.md

 #### Code

-After understanding what each attribute of our dataset means, we will now go through the Pre-Processing, Choosing a Target Attribute, Dimensionality Reduction (if necessary), Supervised Learning and finally Final Considerations sections.
+After understanding what each attribute in our dataset means, we will now go through the steps of Pre-Processing, Choosing a Target Attribute, Dimensionality Reduction (if necessary), Supervised Learning and finally Final Considerations.

-The previously mentioned sections will be included in the Google Colab notebook [machine-learning-classification.ipynb](https://github.com/ryann-arruda/machine-learning/blob/main/machine_learning_classification.ipynb).
+The previously mentioned steps will be included in the Google Colab notebook [machine-learning-classification.ipynb](https://github.com/ryann-arruda/machine-learning/blob/main/machine_learning_classification.ipynb).
 To see them, enter the notebook.

 After understanding how to implement supervised classification learning, we will now continue our studies by addressing the second type of supervised learning: regression.